lyra/android-ios-sdk-integration-examples/README.md

 # Mobile Payment SDK Integration Examples

-This repository contains the examples for the integration of our Mobile Payment SDK:
+This repository contains the examples for the integration of our Mobile Payment SDK.
+Please, find more information in the dedicated README:

 ### Android Projects